n11-TalentHub-Java-Bootcamp/n11-talenthub-bootcamp-graduation-project-aysegulapc/README.md

 After the user is registered, an SMS is sent to the relevant phone number.
 The transaction is carried out with a Twilio trial account.

+**Note:** Since I use a Twilio trial account, sms can only be sent to the phone numbers defined in the dashboard.

 The following message is for the first registered user:

 ![whatsapp-image-2022-01-30-at-2](https://user-images.githubusercontent.com/23243392/151711284-0c360230-14f7-4209-89e5-48673bb01410.jpg)